sirji-ai/sirji/README.md

 Thank you for considering contributing to Sirji.
 We look forward to your contributions!

+## Reporting Issues

+If you run into any issues or have suggestions, please report them by following our [issue reporting guidelines](./ISSUES.md).
+Your reports help us make Sirji better for everyone.

 ## Architecture

 Sirji gets the work done using it's following agents: